Strategic Learning and Trading in Broker-Mediated Markets: The informed trader

 In practice, the informed trader has little a-priori knowledge on the behaviour of the broker.
 Here, he considers a probability measure $\PbI$ where the dynamics of the price follow \eqref{eq: price dynamics} but with the following parametric form for $\nuB$, given by

-where $\theta^B, \sigma^B > 0$, $\nu_0$ is a square-integrable random variable measurable with respect to $\mcFI_0$, and $W^B$ is a Brownian noise independent of $W^S$.
-The dynamics \eqref{eq: nuB_according_to_trader} are a key modelling assumption to derive the closed-form solution to the informed trader's adaptive control problem, i.e., with filtering.
+where $\theta^B, \sigma^B > 0$, and $W^B$ is a Brownian noise independent of $W^S$.
+The dynamics in \eqref{eq: nuB_according_to_trader} are a key modelling assumption to derive the closed-form solution to the informed trader's adaptive control problem, i.e., with filtering.
 The parameters $\theta^B$ and $\sigma^B$ encode what the informed trader believes about the dynamics of the trading speed of the broker.

 Here, we use the Kalman-Bucy filter for processes with linear drift and diffusion terms (see e.g., \cite{filtering_alain_crisan} and Chapter 22 in \cite{Cohen15}) to solve the informed trader's stochastic filtering problem of $\nuB$ from observing $Y$.
 The filter is characterised by the dynamics of its mean and (co)variance.
-More precisely, assume \eqref{eq: nuB_according_to_trader} holds and let $\mcFI_t = \sigma(\alpha_s, Y_s:\, s\in [0,t])\vee \mcN$ where $\mcN$ is the set of $\Pb$-null sets of the full sigma-algebra $\mcF$ and $\mcFI = \sigma\left( \bigcup_{t\in\mfT} \mcFI_t\right)$.\footnote{$\mathcal{C} \vee \mathcal{D}$ denotes the smallest sigma-algebra containing $\mathcal{C}$ and $\mathcal{D}$. } Let $\hat{\nuB}_t = \E \left[ \nuB_t\, |\, \mcFI_t\right]$ be the projection of $\nuB_t$ onto $\mcFI_t$ and let $\varI_t = \E \left[ (\nuB_t - \hat{\nuB}_t)^2\, |\, \mcFI_t \right]$ be its conditional variance.
+More precisely, assume \eqref{eq: nuB_according_to_trader} holds and let $\mcFI_t = \sigma(\alpha_s, Y_s:\, s\in [0,t])\vee \mcN$ where $\mcN$ is the set of $\Pb$-null sets of the full sigma-algebra $\mcF$, $\mcFI = \sigma\left( \bigcup_{t\in\mfT} \mcFI_t\right)$, and $\mathcal{C} \vee \mathcal{D}$ denotes the smallest sigma-algebra containing $\mathcal{C}$ and $\mathcal{D}$.
+Let $\hat{\nuB}_t = \E \left[ \nuB_t\, |\, \mcFI_t\right]$ be the projection of $\nuB_t$ onto $\mcFI_t$ and let $\varI_t = \E \left[ (\nuB_t - \hat{\nuB}_t)^2\, |\, \mcFI_t \right]$ be its conditional variance.
 The \cite{kalman1961new} filter gives

 For an initial distribution of $\nuB_0$, the informed trader solves \eqref{eq: hat nuB} to obtain the estimate $\hat{\nuB}$ of $\nuB$, with confidence intervals given by the variance $\varI$ in \eqref{eq: varI}.
 In particular, the dynamics of the variance in \eqref{eq: varI} are described by an ordinary differential equation (ODE) of the Riccati-type that admits a closed-form solution.
 For simplicity, in what follows, the informed trader assumes $\nuB_0=0$ so he sets $\varI_0 = 0$.